depp/datetime-rs/doc/Design.md

 With the available range, the choice of epoch is somewhat arbitrary.
 The epoch is intended to be an implementation detail.
 Choosing the beginning of a year which is divisible by 400 slightly simplifies certain calendrical calculations when using the ISO 8601 calendar, which is why the year 2000 was chosen.
 This epoch is also used by PostgreSQL.

 Some may wonder why 1970 was not chosen, since it is such a common choice.
 Choosing a common epoch only provides a slight benefit to interoperability, since converting between different formats already requires changing the precision.
 Different systems already use different epochs, and the type system will help prevent users from accidentally interpreting the value stored in an instant as if it were relative to a different epoch.

+## Operator overloading

+The Duration type supports addition and subtraction, and can be post-multiplied by 64-bit integers.

+The Instant type, while superficially similar, only supports post addition with Durations.

+### Rationale

+While it may be tempting to support computations with instants such as using T2 - T1 to compute the duration between the two instants, instants do not have group structure and therefore should not use group notation.
+For example, while T1 + (T2 - T3) makes sense, reparenthesizing it as (T1 + T2) - T3 results in garbage.
+This violates the expected behavior of the + and - operators (rounding errors in floating point arithmetic notwithstanding).

+## Serialization formats

+Durations are serialized in the ISO 8601 duration format `PTnnn.nnnS`, where `nnn.nnn` is the decimal length of the duration, in seconds, whith any precision.
+As an extension to ISO 8601, the number may be negative, giving the format `PT-nnn.nnnS`.

+Instants are serialized using the ISO 8601 format for date and time, using `T` to separate date and time, and using the `Z` suffix to indicate UTC.
+For example, `2014-06-10T11:12:13.456Z`.
+Leap seconds are not accounted for.

+### Rationale

+With the exception of the sign, this is the format specified by ISO 8601 for periods.
+Since a duration actually measures seconds, it makes no sense to report a duration using hours and minutes, even if the representation would be more compact.
+Leap seconds can cause the true duration of larger units to vary anyway.
+The sign matches the format used by JSR-310, although JSR-310 is more particular about the permitted precision.